Yad Vashem International Book Prize for Holocaust Research

-The Yad Vashem International Book Prize for Holocaust Research is an annual award by Yad Vashem in recognition of high scholarly research and writing on the Holocaust or its antecedents and aftermath published two years preceding the year of the award.
+The Yad Vashem International Book Prize for Holocaust Research is an annual award by Yad Vashem, the State of Israel's Holocaust authority, in recognition of high scholarly research and writing on the Holocaust or its antecedents and aftermath published two years preceding the year of the award.
 It was established in 2011 in memory of Abraham Meir Schwartzbaum, Holocaust survivor, and his family who was murdered in the Holocaust.

 2018

 Awarded to Ion Popa for his book The Romanian Orthodox Church and the Holocaust (2017) and to Daniel Reiser for Rabbi Kalonymus Kalmish Shapira: Sermons from the Years of Rage.